NushaMBZ/aide-memoire/AGM4367/N Unit-02 S-06.md

 ## Measuring the Magnitude of Change

 ### Elasticity
-This is a quantitative tool which measures ‘how much’ the response of buyers and sellers for a change is.
-Elasticity values provide us both the direction and the magnitude of a change.
+This is a quantitative tool which measures <mark style="background: #FFF3A3A6;">‘how much’ the response of buyers and sellers for a change is.</mark> Elasticity values provide us both the direction and the magnitude of a change.

+> [!note]
 >  Elasticity is defined as the percentage change in quantity supplied or percentage change in quantity demanded in response to a percentage change in one of its determinants.

 ![[Pasted image 20230816124131.png]]